wasmfx/wamlfx/README.md

 # WamlFX -- WasmFX ML

-An experimental functional language and implementation for exploring and evaluating the Wasm [typed continuations](https://github.com/WebAssembly/stack-switching/proposals/continuations/).
+An experimental functional language and implementation for exploring and evaluating the WasmFX extension.

 ## Overview